Since 1996 we have invested in over £3.9bn of assets across almost every real estate sector, a selection of which are below

 Moorfield purchased Zeta at Cobalt Park in joint venture with Highbridge Properties.

 A dedicated industrial investment vehicle focused on creating a diversified portfolio of single-let logistic units.
 MLP’s first investment was a portfolio of three modern, institutional quality and well located logistics units, located in the Midlands and North of England (Rushden, Warrington and Deeside).
-The assets are let to a number of strong covenants including Next, Urban Outfitters and Mayr-Melnhof Packaging.
+At the time of ownership assets were let to a number of strong covenants including Next, Urban Outfitters and Mayr-Melnhof Packaging.
 Subsequently, MLP also acquired two further logistic units in Huddersfield, Yorkshire, let to Instore Ltd (Poundstretcher) and Council Borough of Kirklees.
-The portfolio now stands at 0.9m sq ft.
-We continue to actively asset manage the units to improve the income profile and overall asset quality, as well as seeking to benefit from the structural supply/demand dynamics in the logistics market.
-The Partnership is currently targeting further, similar value-add opportunities within the sector.
+MLP has successfully sold all of the units within MLP.

 Hox Park, London

-Hox Park is a state of the art, 499 bed student accommodation development located 15 minutes walk from the Royal Holloway, University of London.
-The Scheme comprises 200 studios and 199 en-suite cluster apartment rooms and includes a dedicated social and study hub, Hox Haus.
-The scheme is due to open in September 2018 and will include extensive amenities including a private gym and wellness centre, parcel lockers, café space and study areas.
+Hox Park is a state of the art, 499 bed campus style Domain student accommodation development located near the Royal Holloway, University of London.
+The Scheme comprises 200 studios and 299 en-suite cluster apartment rooms and includes a dedicated social and study hub, Hox Haus.
+The scheme opened in September 2018 and includes extensive amenities including a private gym and wellness centre, parcel lockers, café space and study areas as well as extensive parking.

 Century Square, Sheffield – Sold